 - All this can leave you feeling uncomfortable, anxious, depressed, confused, afraid, and struggling with your self esteem, self worth, your identity and even your mental health

-Does any of this sound familiar to you
+So, does any of this sound familiar to you?

 Have you ever asked yourself any of these questions before?